-RELEASE.

 time without getting closed down.

-is not available, you must install it first before compiling
+GNU make is not available, you must install it first before compiling

 MySQL.